See the new State of Employee Engagement research report

 Return on investment is a performance measure used to evaluate the efficiency of an investment or its ability to create qualified positive returns.
 Management should look at workplace communication as a performance investment, and consistently assess whether their investments into it are paying off.
 Learn how to measure internal communications.

 Businesses that invest in workplace communication effectively often see dividends in their bottom line.
-According to a report by global risk-management and advisory company Willis Tower Watson, companies with effective communication practices generate 47% higher total returns to shareholders compared to organizations with poor communication.
+Companies with effective communication practices generate 47% higher total returns to shareholders compared to organizations with poor communication.

 The intangible benefits of investing in and establishing effective workplace communication can even outweigh the tangible benefits for the long-term strength of a business.
-Effective communication leads to healthier work culture and satisfied employees who deliver their best level of work and stick around longer with a business.
-Employees spend 40% of their lives at work, so it is important that they can effectively communicate while they are there.
+Effective communication leads to healthier work culture and satisfied employees who deliver their best level of work and remain with the business longer.